ecarr007/ucr-cs100/textbook/tools/gdb/ex4/README.md

 ##Using Watch

-the `watch` allows you to keep track of a variable passed into it.
+The `watch`command allows you to keep track of a variable passed into it.

 It will output the previous value and the new value.

 Like breakpoints, watchpoints have numbers assigned to them and can be deleted with the `delete` command.

 Also like breakpoints, you can use `info` on watchpoints.

 In order to use watch, you must first set a breakpoint some where, such as main, for example